hectorastrom/CRInteractive/README.md

     * Edit downgrade() function so that the only thing reversed is what was changed (top bullet)
     * Run `flask db downgrade` to downgrade that migration
     * Delete failed migration file and figure out the issue.

+1. If an upgrade version is not recognized (no relevant message printed from `flask db upgrade`), then this could be because the database was pushed to main in an upgraded state (not the same migration version as production server is) which makes the production server think it has already upgraded even though it's still on a lower version.
+If this does happen (which I'm not sure why it would since alembic version in local db is different from production but I think it's happened before), then go into VSCode and downgrade the database to match the production migration file, and then push this new version of the database.
+Then you can probably run `flask db upgrade` on production and it'll recognize the new changes.

 For more information, refer to here: